 Please call one of our offices right away to schedule a consultation if you notice any of these symptoms.

-If you notice any of these symptoms, please call one of our offices in Charleston, Hurricane, Huntington, Parkersburg, or Beckley, WV.
+If you notice any of these symptoms, please call one of our offices in Charleston, Hurricane, Huntington, Parkersburg, or Beckley, WV, or Ashland, KY.
 One of our oral surgeons can thoroughly examine your mouth and determine if you need a biopsy and subsequent treatment.

 Types of Oral Pathology